 Opposite here at the foot of the Cascade is the famous Isle of Wight paddling pool, a giant replica of the Isle of Wight map showing all the major towns and roads, that has entertained children for over 100 years.
 Next to it is a restaurant serving great all day breakfasts as well as lunches and snacks.

-Walk along the seafront and there are all the ingredients of an ideal beach holiday: ice-creams, an amusement arcade, a bistro-style bar serving tapas and drinks, a beach shop, more cafes and, crowning the bay, the world famous Spyglass Inn, which has a quirky nautical-themed interior and upper and lower deck terraces overlooking the sea.
+Walk along the seafront and there are all the ingredients of an ideal beach holiday: ice-creams, a bistro-style bar serving tapas and drinks, a beach shop, more cafes and, crowning the bay, the world famous Spyglass Inn, which has a quirky nautical-themed interior and upper and lower deck terraces overlooking the sea.

 Swim from the middle of the beach – there is a channel here free of rocks that was cleared by the fishermen many years ago.
 At low tide a ridge of rocks appear from beneath the waves and children love to climb and explore them.